-We compare FRR with two recently proposed deficit round robin (DRR) based schemes, Smoothed Round Robin (SRR) [7] and STratified Round Robin (STRR) [13].
-For reference, we also show the results for two timestamp-based scheduling schemes: WFQ and and WF^2Q .
-All experiments are performed using ns-2 [11], to which we added STRR and FRR queuing classes.
+We compare FRR with Weighted Fair Queueing (WFQ) and two recently proposed deficit round robin (DRR) based schemes, Smoothed Round Robin (SRR) [7] and STratified Round Robin (STRR) [13].
+All experiments are performed using ns-2 [11], to which we added WFQ, STRR, and FRR queuing classes.
 Figure 4 shows the network topology used in the experiments.
 All links have a bandwidth of 2Mbps and a propagation delay of 1ms.
 In all experiments, CBR flows have a fixed packet size of 210 bytes, and all other background flows have a fixed packet size uniformly chosen between 128 and 1024 bytes.
 Except for the experiment summarized in Figure 8 where only CBR and deterministic flows are considered, for all other experiments, we report the results using the confidence interval with a 99% confidence level.
-The confidence intervals are obtained by running each simulation 50 times with different random seeds and computing from the 50 samples.